July 14, 2021

 Alongside other AI-related technologies such as computer vision and machine learning, natural language processing (NLP) has made its way into the healthcare industry by ensuring medical devices can read, listen, and interact with humans.

 Does that mean we've finally found a high-tech solution to doctors' age-old problem of indecipherable handwriting?
 Maybe yes, but NLP in healthcare is definitely not just that.
 NLP addresses a variety of tasks, from harvesting clinical data spread across thousands of medical records to scanning research results faster than a human eye might ever do, not to mention the ability to power virtual nurses and other interactive solutions.

-NLP unlocks these and many other possibilities, but before delving into such use cases, let's dedicate a few words to the essence of this technology and the actual stage of its implementation.
+NLP unlocks these and many other possibilities, but before delving into such AI use cases, let's dedicate a few words to the essence of this technology and the actual stage of its implementation.